David Bowie 1989 – Tin Machine 1 Era

 🏛️ Clos des Mésanges

-🗒️ Note: Following the intense club tour, Bowie retreats to his home in Switzerland.
-He spends the month focusing on his neo-expressionist painting.
+🗒️ Notes: Following the intense club tour, Bowie retreats to his home in Switzerland.
+He spends the month focusing on neo-expressionist painting.
 This period of isolation is crucial for his mental transition away from the “superstar” persona of the mid-80s.

 🏛️ Rykodisc Meetings

-🎸 Event: Curation of the ‘Sound+Vision’ Box Set
+🎸 Event: Archival: Curation of the ‘Sound+Vision’ Box Set

-🗒️ Note: Bowie becomes deeply involved in the selection process for the upcoming ‘Sound+Vision’ career retrospective.
-He works closely with Rykodisc to include rare tracks and demos, viewing this as the definitive “cleaning of the house” before his next era.
+🗒️ Notes: Bowie becomes deeply involved in the selection process for the upcoming ‘Sound+Vision’ career retrospective.
+Working closely with Rykodisc to include rare tracks and demos, he views this as a definitive “cleaning of the house” before his next era.

 🏛️ Press & Management Meetings

-🎸 Event: The Concept of the “Retirement” Tour
+🎸 Event: Strategic: The Concept of the “Retirement” Tour

-🗒️ Note: During October, the idea for the 1990 ‘Sound+Vision’ Tour is solidified.
-Bowie discusses the radical concept of playing his greatest hits one last time before “retiring” them forever.
-This strategy, as detailed in The Bowie Bible, is designed to give him total artistic freedom for the 90s.
+🗒️ Notes: During October, the strategy for the 1990 ‘Sound+Vision’ Tour is solidified.
+Bowie discusses the radical concept of performing his greatest hits one last time before “retiring” them, a move designed to grant him total artistic freedom for the 1990s.

 🏛️ Private Location

-🎸 Event: Tin Machine II: Early Concept Discussions
+🎸 Event: Strategic: Tin Machine II Early Concept Discussions

 🎤 Artist: Tin Machine

-🗒️ Note: A legendary, unannounced Tin Machine appearance in a Sydney pub.
-Bowie, who was spending time in Australia to escape the UK press, joins the band for a raw, low-key set.
+🗒️ Notes: A legendary, unannounced Tin Machine appearance in a Sydney venue.
+Bowie, spending time in Australia to avoid the European press, joins the band for a raw, low-key set.
 This event reinforces his commitment to the “just a band member” ethos, even far from the global spotlight.

-🗒️ Note: The definitive career retrospective is released.
-This set is a masterclass in curation, featuring rare demos and live tracks.
-It wins the Grammy for Best Packaged Album and sparks a massive resurgence of interest in Bowie’s 70s catalogue.
+🗒️ Notes: The definitive career retrospective is released.
+This set is a masterclass in curation, featuring rare demos, live tracks, and outtakes.
+It wins the Grammy for Best Packaged Album and sparks a massive resurgence of interest in Bowie’s 1970s catalogue.

 🏛️ Press & Media Outlets

-🎸 Event: Rumours of the “Greatest Hits” Tour
+🎸 Event: Strategic: Rumours of the “Greatest Hits” Tour

-🗒️ Note: Following the success of the box set, the British music press begins speculating about a 1990 world tour.
-Behind the scenes, David is finalizing the plan to “retire” his hits, using the Sound+Vision release as the perfect commercial springboard.
+🗒️ Notes: Following the massive success of the box set, the British music press begins speculating about a 1990 world tour.
+Behind the scenes, Bowie finalizes the plan to “retire” his greatest hits, using the Sound+Vision release as the perfect commercial and artistic springboard.

 Year-End Strategy & The Great Hits Retirement – December 1989